RightShiner/Telegram-bots/Telemetry - TelegramBot 3/Redme.md

 This code sets up a Telegram bot that allows users to set maximum and minimum volume alarms for a certain cryptocurrency pair using the CoinMarketCap API.
 When a user sets an alarm, the bot stores the maximum and minimum volume for that pair in an object called volumeAlarms.
 The bot then checks the volume for each cryptocurrency pair

+We're using Telegraf's scene feature to prompt the user for the pool and range details.
+We're also using inline keyboards to let the user choose the router and blockchain options.

+Of course, you'll need to implement the savePool and saveVolumeRange functions to save the data to a database or file.

 *Prerequisites*

 Before you can use this bot, you will need to do the following: